DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

 \subsection{Memory Access Instrumentation}

 \abbrev randomizes the memory locations of an SGX enclave's data.
 The enclave, however, has been developed targeting a linear (virtual) memory model.
-Each memory access of an enclave has to be instrumented to determine the correct randomized memory location of the data element that is meant to be accessed.
+Therefore, each memory access of an enclave has to be instrumented to determine the correct randomized memory location of the data element that is meant to be accessed.

-We extended LLVM\footnote{\url{https://llvm.org/}} to instrument the enclave code, working at the intermediate representation (IR) level. \Cref{fig:instrumentation} shows on the top the high-level compile process of LLVM.
-A source file on the left is translated by the compiler front end, Clang in the case of C / C++, into a LLVM intermediate representation (IR).
-The IR is then translated by the back end into target architecture specific binary code, which in our case is Intel x86 64-bit.

-With \abbrev the IR file is processed by an instrumentation pass before it is translated into machine code.
-Furthermore, \abbrev adds a small library, which contains functions used to perform the randomization, to the enclave.
-This library can be written in a high-level language like C / C++ and is translated into IR as well.
+We extended the LLVM compiler~\cite{llvm} to instrument the enclave code, working at the intermediate representation (IR) level. \Cref{fig:instrumentation} shows on the top the high-level compile process of LLVM.
+A source file on the left is translated by the compiler front-end \circled{1}, Clang in the case of C/C++, into a LLVM intermediate representation (IR) \circled{2}.
+The IR is then translated by the back-end \circled{3} into target architecture specific binary code \circled{4}, which in our case is Intel x86 64-bit.
+With \abbrev the IR file is processed by a compiler pass \circled{3a} that instruments all memory access instructions (instrumentation pass) before it is translated into machine code \circled{3c}.
+Furthermore, \abbrev adds a small library \circled{3b}, which contains functions used to perform the randomization.
+This library can be written in a high-level language like C/C++ and is translated into IR as well.